aritrikg/aritrikg/README.md

 <div align="center">

 # About Me:
-Software engineer focused on building backend systems.
-Go is my primary language, but I’m language-agnostic and comfortable working across stacks.
-I care about clean architecture, clear APIs, databases, and system reliability, and I continuously sharpen my fundamentals through DSA and hands-on projects.
+Pragmatic Software Engineer dedicated to building reliable, high-performance systems.
+Comfortable working across the stack, with deep expertise in Java, database management, and clean architecture.
+Focused on writing maintainable code and solving complex problems from a first-principles approach.
 </div>

 <div align="center">